lunarring/tac/docs/whitepaper.md

    - If a big feature spans multiple merges, the orchestrator can define checkpoints, each culminating in a block.
    - Together, these merges build up the final functionality incrementally.

-By chaining seed blocks and their subsequent proto-to-block flows, TDAC can methodically develop intricate features or major refactors.
-Each step is validated by robust testing, ensuring that only correct and stable blocks are added to the codebase, mirroring the trustable, append-only nature of a blockchain.
+By chaining seed blocks and their subsequent proto-to-block flows, TAC can methodically develop intricate features or major refactors.
+Each step is validated by robust testing, ensuring that only correct and stable blocks are added to the codebase, mirroring the true spirit of tested development.

 ---

-## Advantages of TDAC
+## Advantages of TAC

 1. **Immutable Audit Trail**\
-   Each step (seed, proto block, block) references specific commits, creating a transparent “ledger” of changes.
+   Each step (seed, proto block, block) references specific commits, creating a transparent "ledger" of changes.

 2. **Incremental and Verified Development**\
-   Requiring full test suites to pass before integration ensures that each block solidifies the codebase’s integrity.
+   Requiring full test suites to pass before integration ensures that each block solidifies the codebase's integrity.

 3. **Modular and Extensible**\
    The framework can accommodate any AI Worker Agent.
 The block definitions remain consistent, thus reducing friction when agents or tools evolve.

 4. **Reduced Risks and Fewer Regressions**\
-   Repeated automated testing confirms that newly introduced features don’t interfere with existing functionality.
+   Repeated automated testing confirms that newly introduced features don't interfere with existing functionality.

 5. **Parallelized Efforts**\
    Multiple proto blocks can be developed simultaneously, each culminating in its own verified block.